 On November 17, 2017, we completed the split-off, which we refer to as the Split-Off, of our former wholly-owned subsidiary Cannae Holdings, Inc., or Cannae, which consists of the businesses, assets and liabilities formerly attributed to our FNF Ventures Group.
 While we no longer hold an ownership interest in Cannae, our non-executive Chairman William P. Foley, II has served as Cannae's Chairman, Chief Executive Officer and Chief Investment Officer since February 2024.
 He has served as Cannae's Chairman since July 2017.
-In addition, Peter T. Sadowski, our Executive Vice President and Chief Legal Officer, also serves as Executive Vice President and Chief Legal Officer of Cannae, and Michael L. Gravelle, our Executive Vice President, General Counsel and Corporate Secretary, serves as Executive Vice President, General Counsel and Corporate Secretary, serves as Executive Vice President, or provide mechanisms for an orderly transition, we are party to certain agreements with Cannae, the terms of which are summarized below.
+In addition, Peter T. Sadowski, our Executive Vice President and Chief Legal Officer, also serves as Executive Vice President and Chief Legal Officer of Cannae, and Michael L. Gravelle, our Executive Vice President, General Counsel and Corporate Secretary, serves as Executive Vice President, General Counsel and Corporate Secretary of Cannae.
+In order to govern certain of the ongoing relationships between us and Cannae and to provide mechanisms for an orderly transition, we are party to certain agreements with Cannae, the terms of which are summarized below.